 The Web and book resources in this section provide helpful information and support for those interested in starting a nonprofit organization.

-Center for Excellence in Nonprofits - The Center for Excellence in Nonprofits focuses on improving leadership and management in the nonprofit community.
-Its Web site outlines the management consulting, seminar, and workshop services that the Center offers.
+The Center for Excellence in Nonprofits focuses on improving leadership and management in the nonprofit community.
+Its website outlines the management consulting, seminar, and workshop services that the Center offers.
 Also, find articles, book reviews, and their CEN e-Community newsletter.
 This site also has excellent links to organizations that deal with management and technical issues that confront nonprofits.

-Council on Foundations - The Council on Foundations works with legislators, educators, and other leaders to create an environment in which the movement can grow and thrive.
+The Council on Foundations works with legislators, educators, and other leaders to create an environment in which the movement can grow and thrive.
 They provide their members with the products and services they need to do their best work, including legal information, technical assistance, and networking opportunities.
-The Council welcomes as a member any vehicle that brings people together in a philanthropic endeavor—including private, community, operating, and public foundations, corporate foundations and giving programs, and emerging giving and grantmaking organizations.
+The Council welcomes as a member any vehicle that brings people together in a philanthropic endeavor—including private, community, operating, and public foundations, corporate foundations and giving programs, and emerging giving and grant making organizations.
 At this site you will find over 2,000 member grant making foundations and giving programs worldwide and resources for philanthropic organizations, especially concerning grants.